 The Board is responsible for monitoring the integrity of the Corporation's internal controls and management information systems.
 The Board has delegated internal control oversight responsibilities to the Audit Committee, which includes monitoring the system of internal control over financial reporting.
 The Audit Committee reviews quarterly and annual financial statements and recommends them to the Board for approval.
-Management updates the Audit Committee quarterly on assessments of the design and operating effectiveness of the system of internal control over financial reporting purposes.
+Management updates the

+Audit Committee quarterly on assessments of the design and operating effectiveness of the system of internal control over financial reporting and the preparation of financial statements for external reporting purposes.